 While it is an anime and has its light-hearted moments, it also shows that people have shades of gray.

 There is Amai Mask, a class A superhero who uses his popularity for his own selfish purposes.
-There is Mumen Rider, a class C hero with no powers of his own except his will and dedication to help the society.
+There is Mumen Rider, a class C hero with no powers of his own except his will and dedication to helping the society.

 There are heroes whose rank matters more to them than their service to the society.
 And there are some whose ego blinds them to the needs of the society.